Skip to content

 Features

-• Utilize MCP resources as context variables using the # prefix (e.g., #resource_name).
+• Resource Variables: Utilize MCP resources as context variables using the # prefix (e.g., #mcp:resource_name)

-• Execute MCP prompts directly using /mcp:prompt_name slash commands.
+• Slash Commands: Execute MCP prompts directly using /mcp:prompt_name slash commands

-• Supports 🖼 images as shown in the demo.
+• Rich Media Support: Supports 🖼 images and other media types as shown in the demo

-• Receive real-time updates in CodeCompanion when MCP servers change.
+• Real-time Updates: Automatic updates in CodeCompanion when MCP servers change

 MCP Hub Extension